Aircloak/aircloak/air/docs/content/installation.md

   quay.io/aircloak/cloak:latest
 ```

 In the command above, you need to replace `configuration_folder` with the full path to the folder where `config.json` is residing.
+We propose to choose the path `/aircloak/cloak/config` for this folder, but you are free to choose any other path.
 If you want to have explicit control of the component version, replace the `latest` tag in the command with the specific version number.

 In the case of problems, you can examine logs by running `docker logs cloak` or `docker logs air`, depending on which part of the system you are troubleshooting.
 In addition, you can enable debug log messages for the cloak component by including `"debug": true` in cloak `config.json` file.
 You need to restart the component after you change the configuration file.